CartoDB/carto-vl/docs/guides/03-Styling-your-visualization-using-Expressions.md

 In contrast with cascading languages like CSS and CSS-derived languages, CARTO VL styling properties cannot be redefined based on selectors.
 Instead, CARTO VL expressions like `ramp` are used to select the expected values based on some input (the selector).

-This is a comparison between both approaches to get the gist of it, it's ok if you don't fully understand them since we'll cover this in depth later in the data-driven visualization guide.
+This is a comparison between both approaches to get the gist of it, it's ok if you don't fully understand them now since we'll cover this in depth later in the data-driven visualization guide.

 ```CartoCSS
 // CSS-derived language (NOT a CARTO VL valid visualization)